colindoyle0000/colindoyle-website/content/laj-sp22/reading/_index.md

 [Microsoft's AI Future of Work Event: Everything Revealed in 8 Minutes - YouTube](https://www.youtube.com/watch?v=VqhDnaqhnd4)

 [We tried to compete with AI...
-[AI vs. ARCHITECT] - YouTube](https://www.youtube.com/watch?v=N709ZrxoIP0) You can skim through parts of this video, but it is an interesting test case in an adjacent field.
+[AI vs. ARCHITECT] - YouTube](https://www.youtube.com/watch?v=N709ZrxoIP0)
+<br> You can skim through parts of this video, but it is an interesting test case in an adjacent field.

 Readings: